New to the Cricut Explore Air 2? Join us as we learn how to use the Explore Air 2 as a beginner!

 It is so super easy to get set up!
 You will want to follow the very easy instructions that come with the machine.
-Basically, you plug it in, download the Cricut Design Space software, register your machine and start crafting.
+You plug it in, download the Cricut Design Space software, register your machine and start crafting.
 It is that easy.
-It was so easy that my 13-year-old daughter was able to jump in and start cutting in a matter of minutes.
+It was so easy that my 13-year-old daughter could jump in and start cutting in minutes.

 What Should I Make First?